GrantExec, a Euna Solutions® company

 Telehealth Nutrition Services Network Grant Program

-This funding opportunity provides financial support to a wide range of organizations to develop and expand telehealth nutrition services that improve access to care for managing chronic diseases in underserved communities across the United States and its territories.
+This funding opportunity provides financial support to a variety of organizations to expand telehealth nutrition services in rural and underserved areas, improving access to essential nutrition care and chronic disease management.

 $300,000